 For approximately five hours, the illusion of light and shadow creates seven triangles that start at the top of the temple and slowly make their way down until they connect with the giant serpent head at the bottom.
 The entirety of this stunning shadow remains for around one hour until it slowly starts descending down the pyramid and eventually disappears, which represents Kukulkan passing into the underworld.

 It’s an unforgettable experience that offers a sense of mystery, magic and nostalgia of ancient Mayan life.
 Thousands of tourists from all around the world visit Chichen Itza each year to marvel at this unique event.
-It’s simply fascinating how over 1000 years ago the Mayan’s had the knowledge to create such a powerful tool and understand the rotation of the Earth to such an advanced extent – without the existing technology that we have today!
+It’s simply fascinating how over 1000 years ago the Mayan’s had the knowledge to create such a powerful tool and understand the rotation of the earth to such an advanced extent – without the existing technology that we have today!
 That is what also makes it so wondrous.

 Chichen Itza Day Trips

 In addition to being one of the most fascinating archaeological sites for Mayan history, Chichen Itza also has numerous stunning cenotes to enjoy!
 The most famous cenote on site is called Cenote Sagredo or ‘Sacred Cenote’, which is located only a few hundred meters from the Temple of Kukulkan.
-Cenotes were sacred to the Mayan’s as they believed that they were passages to the underworld for the Gods, such as the Kukulkan.
+Cenotes were sacred to the Mayan’s as they believed that they were passages to the underworld for the gods, such as Kukulkan.

 A day out at Chichen Itza is always fascinating and thrilling regardless of what time of the year that you visit however, visiting during a spring equinox is such a moving experience that will leave you feeling elated and sentimental.